agiresearch/AIOS/README.md

 <img src="docs/assets/aios-figs/scheduler.jpg">
 </p>

-AIOS provides the AIOS kernel as an abstraction on top of the OS kernel.
-The kernel facilitates the installation, execution and usage of agents.
-Furthermore, the AIOS SDK facilitates the development and deployment of agents.
+The AIOS system is comprised of two key components: the AIOS kernel and the AIOS-Agent SDK.
+The AIOS kernel acts as an abstraction layer over the operating system kernel, managing various resources that agents require, such as LLM, memory, storage and tool.
+The AIOS-Agent SDK is designed for agent users and developers, enabling them to build and run agent applications by interacting with the AIOS kernel.
+AIOS kernel is the current repository and AIOS-Agent SDK can be found at [here](https://github.com/agiresearch/Cerebrum).

 ## 📰 News
 - **[2024-09-01]** 🔥 AIOS supports multiple agent creation frameworks (e.g., ReAct, Reflexion, OpenAGI, AutoGen, Open Interpreter, MetaGPT).
 Agents created by these frameworks can onboard AIOS.
 Onboarding guidelines can be found at the [Doc](https://aios-3.gitbook.io/aios-docs/aios-agent/how-to-develop-agents).